UMAprotocol/docs/docs/synthetic-tokens/perpetual-sythetic-tokens.md

 To illustrate how the funding rate works, we use the following example:

 There is a perpetual contract that looks at the ETHUSD price, accepts DAI as collateral at a 150% CR and mints synthetic ETH called uETH.
+The uETH synthetic can be traded on another market like on a DEX.
+For a simple example the synthetic uETH trades against ETH with the assumption that price between them would be 1:1.
+For mean reasons this does not always hold true.
+In the case when the price between a synthetic and its underlying asset differ (ETH and uETH),  perpetual contract constantly queries an external contract which applies a funding rate.
+This in turn updates a multiply which adjust a "funding rate multiplier."

+An increase or decrease in the multiplier changes the value of the token debt.

+//TO DO
+- Complete the explainer narrative,
+- Work on technical price fetching
+- Diagrams to accompany